NNedd/GettingAndCleaningDataProject/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##Additional Notes
+The training and test data sets were merged along with the training and test labels specifying which rows corresponded to the activity and which corresponded to the subject.
+Column labels were also attached to the merged data.

+Only those column which contained the phrase "mean" and "std" were selected.

+The activity column values were converted to string.
+Then replaced with the corresponding string label in activity_labels.txt.

+Appropriately labelling variable names were conducted by: 1. removing all instances of '-' with gsub.
+2. Removing the '()'.
+3. Replacing all instances of "Acc" with Acceleration.
+4. Replacing all instances of "gyro" with gyroscope.
+5. Turnning all text to lower case.

+The tidy data set was created by first group the data according to activity and subject then summarising the data by applying the mean function.
+This created a wide format tidy dataset instead of the long format.

+Finally write.table() was used to create the tidyDataAssignment.txt file containing the tidy data.